-The Labor government constantly refers to breaking the "people smugglers' business model"- as if it was people smuggling that was driving asylum seekers to seek protection in Australia.
-Labor Left MP Stephen Jones recently blamed asylum boat arrivals on "a sophisticated million-dollar product" marketed by smugglers, substatiated only with by opinions given by unspecified "intelligence sources".
+Governments have tried to blame a "people smugglers' business model" - as if it was people smuggling that was driving asylum seekers to seek protection in Australia, talking of "a sophisticated million-dollar product" marketed by smugglers.
 But the fact is unauthorised travel to Australia is driven by the needs of people fleeing persecution in Afghanistan, Pakistan, and Sri Lanka.
 Individuals such as Hadi Ahmadi and Ali Al Jenabi provide a humanitarian service to asylum seekers desperately needing protection but who are denied the possibility of official entry to Australia.

-The simple fact is that without unauthorised travel agents, asylum seekers would not get to Australia.
 Many asylum seekers remain stranded en route to Australia in poor countries that have not signed the Refugee Convention and do not accept refugees, like Malaysia and Indonesia.